magic-wormhole/magic-wormhole/docs/dilation-protocol.md

 to keep looking at data beyond the first incorrect character and log a few hundred characters until the first newline.

+(XXX does the "dilation key" change each generation?)

 Everything beyond that point is a Noise protocol message, which consists of a 4-byte big-endian length field, followed by the indicated number of bytes.
 This uses the `NNpsk0` pattern with the Leader as the first party ("-> psk,